iqlabsorg/iq-smart-contracts-nft/README.md

 ## Publish to NPM

+1. manually update the version in `package.json`
-1. yarn build
+2. yarn build
-2. yarn run publish
+3. yarn run publish